Flexible Leadership: The Rise of the New CMO

 7. Measurement & Demonstrating Value

 Actively defining and measuring against clear KPIs is key to FMCOs to optimise their efforts to deliver better outcomes.
+Being adept at integration of data and analytics and the ability to illustrate marketing attributed revenue is key.

 8. Creative & Visionary

-Therefore, FCMOS, like their full time counterparts, still require creative prowess and experimentation as the brand custodian of the company - however it’s much broader than this.
-They must also have a sound understanding of purpose, sustainability, governance, technology, legal and regulatory changes as well as other market trends.
+FCMOs must also have a sound understanding of purpose, sustainability, governance, technology, legal and regulatory changes as well as other market trends.
 They must be adept at balancing short and long term objectives.

-Is the FCMO Right for Your Business?
+Is a FCMO Right for Your Business?

-Determining whether to engage a Fractional CMO depends on various factors, including the company's stage of growth, budget constraints, and specific marketing needs.
+Determining whether to engage a Fractional CMO depends on several factors, including the company's stage of growth, budget constraints, and specific marketing needs.
+Here are some scenarios where hiring a FCMO might be particularly valuable:

-• Startups
+• Startups to Scale-Ups

 • Small to Medium-Sized Enterprises (SMEs)

-• Specialised Projects
+• Specialised Projects - Government & Corporate

 • Interim Leadership Needs